University Event Policy

 Facility Use Requests

-Facility use reservation process and procedures are managed by the Special Event and Guest Services department.
-Visit the Special Events and Guest Services website for the following procedures:
+State facility use reservation process and procedures are managed by the Special Event and Guest Services department.
+Visit the Special Events and Guest Services website for the procedures.

 Facilities Use Fees